Hot Work, Fire, and HazCom Case Lab

 Adjacent workSolvent coating nearbySeparate, stop, ventilate, or reschedule

-Permit scopeDoes it match current conditions?Revise and recommunicate
+Permit scopeMatches current conditions?Revise and recommunicate

-HazCom Integration
+HazCom and Compressed Gas Integration

 Fire and Emergency Response

-If a small incipient fire starts and a trained worker has the correct extinguisher, a clear exit, and no spreading vapor hazard, extinguisher use may be appropriate.
-If fire grows, vapors are involved, visibility drops, explosions are possible, or workers are not trained, the correct response is alarm, evacuation, accountability, and emergency notification.
-The hot work plan should define how alarms are raised in renovation areas where permanent systems may be impaired.
+If a small incipient fire starts and a trained worker has the correct extinguisher class, a clear exit, and no spreading vapor, extinguisher use may be appropriate.
+If the fire grows, vapors are involved, visibility drops, or workers are untrained, the response is alarm, evacuate, account for personnel, and notify emergency services.
+Cylinders exposed to heat can fail violently and become projectiles, so responders need gas types and locations.

 Program Sustainment